 - A stable internet connection is necessary to upload large files.

-'Uploadr Processing' taking a while? - It's likely due to a video being processed.
-One video can be like uploading hundreds of photos at once.
+'Uploadr Processing' If you are seeing this message, it is likely due to a video being processed.
+One video is like uploading hundreds of photos at once.
 Additionally, videos need to be optimized for viewing after they're uploaded, which factors into the 'processing' time.
 Don't be alarmed if it takes 30 minutes to an hour per video.
 While videos are being processed we suggest keeping your app open for faster uploading time.

 Steps to fix most upload problems